connornishijima/connornishijima.github.io/_products/super_pixie.md

 Using a slightly modified Xiolin Wu line algorithm which can draw lines less than 1px in length or width, I convert vector font data in memory to an 8x16 raster image with anti-aliasing and subpixel positioning.
 Applying a position, scale, and rotation to a vector image is much simpler work than rotating the equivalent raster image, so very early on I had everything necessary for fancy animations and transitions.

+Now that I'd proved the ultra fast refresh rates were possible, I wanted to design the communication method used to control each display.

 <iframe class="youtube-video" src="https://www.youtube.com/embed/l5XtuTuHbco" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ----------------------------------------